Louviers: Recent history

 After the Second World War, the town was reconstructed, and several new quarters were created: Saint-Lubin, Saint-Germain, la Roquette, la Côte de Paris, Saint-Jean.

 In the second half of the twentieth century, Louviers' political history has a left-wing tilt.
-From 1953–1958, the mayor was Pierre Mendès France (1907–1982), a member of the left-wing Radical Party.
-From 1965–69, the mayor was Ernest Martin of the DVG (Miscellaneous left).
+From 1953 to 1958, the mayor was Pierre Mendès France (1907–1982), a member of the left-wing Radical Party.
+From 1965 to 1969, the mayor was Ernest Martin of the DVG (Miscellaneous left).
 The candidates on the list that he headed were left-wing and anti-authoritarian; their party allegiances went from the Parti Socialiste Unifié (PSU) to the anarchists.
 They sought self governance (autogestion), and the events of May 1968 led in Louviers to the establishment of self-managing bodies – neighbourhood committees, avant-garde cultural policies, and so on.

 The right won the municipal elections in 1969.
 For eight years, town hall debates were stormy, but then in 1977, Henri Fromentin was elected mayor on a platform of implementing Ernest Martin's revolutionary programme.